Pancake CNC

 The avionics design is comprised of the following components:

-• A custom CNC controller PCB: Hosts and ESP32-s3, provides 5v and 3v buses.
+• A custom controller PCB: Hosts and ESP32-s3, provides 5v and 3v buses.

 • Three off the shelf stepper motor drivers